-Source: US Census Bureau, Population Estimates Program and 2020 Census Redistricting; Moody's Analytics; TIP Strategies, Inc.

-Notes: Population estimates prior to 2010 are sourced from Moody's Analytics.
-Estimates from 2010 to 2020 are sourced from the Census Bureau's Population Estimates Program, which is based on the 2010 Census and data on births, deaths, and migration.
+Sources: US Census Bureau, Population Estimates Program and 2020 US Census Redistricting; Moody's Analytics; TIP Strategies, Inc. Note: Population estimates prior to 2010 are sourced from Moody's Analytics.
+Estimates from 2010 to 2020 are sourced from the US Census Bureau Population Estimates Program, which is based on the 2010 US Census and data on births, deaths, and migration.
 Linear trends between the 2010 population estimates and the 2020 redistricting population counts are plotted in light colors corresponding to geography.
-The Census Bureau will adjust population estimates 2010 to 2020 in the Spring of 2022 to be consistent with the new population counts.
+The US Census Bureau will adjust population estimates 2010 to 2020 in the spring of 2022 to be consistent with the new population counts.
+Hidden Employment Trends.

-HIDDEN EMPLOYMENT TRENDS.
 Over the past two decades, Lake County's employment trends have been less volatile than some of the peer counties analyzed.
-Although its growth may have been slower, with lower peaks and less dramatic downturns, this pacing has largely worked to the County's advantage.
-Underlying this relative stability are several noteworthy sectoral trends that may be lost in the numbers.
-First, the manufacturing sector3 is Lake County's largest employer, and that job base has been remarkably stable over the past two decades, even as US manufacturing suffered through multiple shocks.
+Although its growth might have been slower, with lower peaks and less dramatic downturns, this pacing has largely worked to the County's advantage.
+Underlying this relative stability are several noteworthy sectoral trends that might be lost in the numbers.
+First, the manufacturing sector10 is Lake County's largest employer, and that job base has been remarkably stable over the past two decades, even as US manufacturing suffered through multiple shocks.
 Second, US employment in the transportation and warehousing sector has boomed since the Great Recession, but growth in Lake County in the past five years has outperformed even the national trend.
 Third, regional and corporate operations have experienced impressive growth in Lake County.
-Fourth, the military's prominence as a leading employer in the county has waned in the past 20 years, with non-civilian US Department of Defense employment down by nearly 40 percent since 2001.
+Fourth, the military's prominence as a leading employer in the County has waned in the past 20 years, with noncivilian US Department of Defense employment down by nearly 40 percent since 2001.
 Finally, Lake County has experienced unusually lackluster growth in professional services firms.
 This sector is of particular importance to this plan.
 Professional services are a good fit for affluent suburban counties, as evidenced by many of Lake County's benchmark peers.
 These firms also bring in their wake a more dynamic economy with significant technology spin-off opportunities.